aammff/public/README.md

 my mother died of not natural causes.

 a high school friend got murdered.
+(MS  -  cna't find info about him anyomre not sure why, censorship?)

 my private possesions were stolen.